anthrax3/botpress-topics/README.md

 this in mind and design it in a way that it will only push a topic when the concept you are discussing with your user changes.

 When you hit this limit, we will drop the older topics.
-So you bot will only remember `10` latest topics at a time.
+So you bot will only remember the `10` latest topics at a time.
 If you use `endTopic` more than `10` times you will end up back in the `main` topic even if we've dropped it.

 ## Note